borzari/TrackingResolution/README.md

   - Number of hits in reconstructed tracks (after selection) is a bit different from the number of hits provided in the dataset to be reconstructed.
 Compare reco hits with hits from dataset

 **Improvements**
-  - Instead of clonning the relevant paths to reconstruct tracks, pass only the hits to the InitialStep and usa the same other modules for reco
+  - Instead of clonning the relevant paths to reconstruct tracks, pass only the hits to the InitialStep and use the same other modules for reconstruction, Faster and more reliable (?)